1.1 Conduct of Courses

 Faculty members are responsible for announcing their attendance policy at the first meeting of the course or including such a statement in the course syllabus.
 Students are subject to attendance regulations as determined by the instructor of each course.
 Excessive absence is a valid reason for an instructor to expel a student from a course.
 Students receiving financial assistance from the Veterans Administration are required by law to attend all classes unless excused.
 Students are expected to attend all lectures, laboratories, and other scheduled course meetings.
 Faculty members are expected to monitor the regular attendance of first-year students and those on conditional enrollment.
 Absence from a class meeting is inevitably a loss both to the student and to classmates.
 Students who are absent from a class meeting bear full responsibility for minimizing such loss.

 It is especially important for students to attend classes in a regular manner for the first two weeks of each course; during this period instructors must develop accurate class rosters in order to allow additional interested students into their courses.
 Students who do not attend classes during the first two weeks may be expelled by the instructor (see Expulsion).
-Instructors will define "regular attendance" to suit their individual circumstances, and students must know that many faculty members will remove those who do not attend from the very first class meeting.
+Instructors will define "regular attendance" to suit their individual circumstances, and faculty have the right to remove students from the class roster who have excessive absences in the first two weeks.
 Students who have been so removed from a course roster will still need to drop the course from their schedule as they add another in its place at the registrar's office.

 Absences.
 Policies and practices with regard to class absences are generally defined, communicated to students, and enforced by individual course instructors.
-Instructors will receive notification of student absence due to the following reasons: 1) curricular or extracurricular activities sanctioned in advance by the College, 2) infirmity as determined by the College Health and Counseling Center, or 3) compelling and unavoidable personal circumstances as determined by the Dean of Student Development or the Dean for Academic Advising or 4) chronic illness or other disability as determined by the Director of Student Accessibility and Support Services that may occasionally impact a student’s ability to attend class.
+Instructors will receive notification of student absence due to the following reasons: 1) curricular or extracurricular activities sanctioned in advance by the College, 2) infirmity as determined by the College Health and Counseling Center, 3) compelling and unavoidable personal circumstances as determined by the Dean of Student Development or the Dean for Academic Advising or 4) chronic illness or other disability as determined by the Director of Student Accessibility and Support Services that may occasionally impact a student’s ability to attend class.
 In these cases, students may not be penalized for the absence, but they should be held responsible for all course assignments.
 The rescheduling of examinations or assigned work must be initiated by the student.
 Students with a suspected concussion should refer to the Concussion Policy.

 Absence due to illness.
-Absences for reasons of illness are not ordinarily excused: only when a student is declared by the College physician to be infirm (in a hospital or at home) will a health report be sent from the Health and Counseling Center to the dean of student development, giving the days when each patient is judged infirm and recommending that the student's class absences be excused.
+Absences for reasons of illness are not ordinarily excused: only when a student is declared by the College physician to be infirm (in a hospital or at home) will a health report be sent from the Health and Counseling Center to the Dean of Student Development, giving the days when each patient is judged infirm and recommending that the student's class absences be excused.
 When released from confinement, the student is expected to resume regular required attendances unless otherwise advised.

 Instructors may grant other excuses for absence according to their own judgment.
 Ordinary ambulatory illnesses such as colds are subject to the mutual understanding of individual students and instructors.